guideaichat-auxpery/Guide/replit.md

 # Overview

-Adaptis is a Streamlit-based cosmic curriculum companion bridging Montessori's Cosmic Education with contemporary curriculum frameworks.
+Guide is a Streamlit-based cosmic curriculum companion bridging Montessori's Cosmic Education with contemporary curriculum frameworks.
 It assists educators in creating interconnected learning experiences aligned with the Australian Curriculum V9 and Montessori Curriculum Australia.
 The application provides AI-powered guidance, emphasizing systems thinking and a child's place in the universe.
 It aims to foster holistic learning and development, supporting both educators and students with tailored resources and insights.

 # User Preferences